 All in all, geotargeting can be a huge boon for marketers, but with great power comes great responsibility.
 And failing to uphold your responsibility to consumer privacy can result in catastrophe (kind of like the catastrophic shortage of mustard France is experiencing right now—but that’s a story for another day).

-Like people in the market for a house or apartment, the marketers of the future will constantly be thinking about “location, location, location.”
+Like people in the market for a new house or storefront, the marketers of the future will constantly be thinking about “location, location, location.”
 It’s hard to overstate the importance of place, and one thing’s for certain: Location targeting, localized marketing, and geotargeting will all be significant players in the digital advertising ecosystem of the future.

-Like 9th-century monks in Northern France making bank on mustard, marketers who tap into geo-based targeting (in privacy-friendly ways, of course!) will find themselves very well off, indeed.
+And, like 9th-century monks in Northern France making bank on mustard, marketers who tap into geo-based targeting (in privacy-friendly ways, of course!) will find themselves very well off, indeed.